 Inuit genealogy

-The term Inuit refers to the diverse Indigenous peoples who live in the Artic, across Inuit Nunaat (Inuit homeland across Greenland, Alaska, Canada and Russia).
-Inuit Nunangat (Inuit homeland in Canada) is made up of four regions each with their own distinct languages and traditions:
+The term Inuit refers to the diverse Indigenous peoples who live in the Arctic, across Inuit Nunaat (Inuit homeland across Greenland, Alaska, Canada and Russia).
+Four regions make up Inuit Nunangat (Inuit homeland in Canada):

 • the Inuvialuit Settlement Region (Northwest Territories)